andresg9108/processpy/README.md

 </html>
 ~~~

-As you can see, we have common HTML tags except for "<!-headHTML->" and "<!-bodyHTML->", which we will explain below.
+As you can see, we have common HTML tags except for "<!-headHTML->" and "<!-bodyHTML->" which we will explain below.
 But first check the file "./web/index.html" and you will see that it is empty, execute Command # 1 again and check this same file again, if all goes well, you will see how the code has been copied from the template to the production file.

-_______________
-_______________

-Now the tags "<!-headHTML->" and "<!-bodyHTML->" tell the template that the tags are in the files "../example/pages/head.html" and "../example/pages/body.html" and to be added respectively.
+Now the tags "<!-headHTML->" and "<!-bodyHTML->" tell the template that the tags are in the files "./pages/head.html" and "./pages/body.html" and to be added respectively.
 Knowing this, we will modify the following files.

-**File: ../example/pages/head.html**
+**File: ./pages/head.html**

 ~~~
 <title>My Page</title>
 ~~~

-**File: ../example/pages/body.html**
+**File: ./pages/body.html**

 ~~~
 <h1>Hello World!!!</h1>
 ~~~

-We execute Command #1 repeatedly and if everything goes well, the changes will be detected in the production file "../example/web/index.html".
+We execute Command # 1 again and all changes will be detected in the production file "./web/index.html".

 With all of the above we already know how this command works in general.
-Now we are going to create a new folder called "page2" in the directory "../example/pages/" and we will execute Command #1 again, this automatically creates two new files inside the new folder, which we will modify like this:
+Now we are going to create a new folder called "page2" in the directory "./pages/" and we will execute Command #1 again, this automatically creates two new files inside the new folder which we will modify like this.

-**File: ../example/pages/page2/head.html**
+**File: ./pages/page2/head.html**

 ~~~
 <title>This is my page number 2.</title>
 <script>
   console.log('Hello World!!!');
 </script>
 ~~~

-**File: ../example/pages/page2/body.html**
+**File: ./pages/page2/body.html**

 ~~~
 <h1>Hello, this is my page number 2.</h1>
 ~~~

-Now you can run Command #1 again and if everything goes well you can check the production path "../example/web/", where you can now find two pages with different contents.
+Now you can run Command #1 again and if everything goes well you can check the production path "./web/", where you can now find two pages with different contents.

 Last but not least, we will create a new template.
-In the path "../example/pageTemplates/" we will add a new file called "temp2.html", which will be a new template and will contain the following tags:
+In the path "./pageTemplates/" we will add a new file called "temp2.html" which will be a new template and will contain the following tags.

-**File: ../example/pageTemplates/temp2.html**
+**File: ./pageTemplates/temp2.html**

 ~~~
 <!DOCTYPE html>